Southerners On New Ground: History

 SONG was founded at the National LGBTQ Task Force's 1993 Creating Change conference with the goal of building progressive movements across the American South by six women, including Mandy Carter and Mab Segrest.
 Southerners on New Ground is an organization that focuses on the liberation of the LQBTQ+ community.
 SONG was founded in 1993 by three white lesbians and three black lesbians.
 The foundation is based in the South, primarily in small towns and rural areas, which is relatively new ground for LGBTQ+ organizations.
 They chose to create this foundation in the South because the history of the South is so deeply connected to white supremacy, poverty, slave labor, homophobia, transphobia, racism, and oppression.
 They view the history of the South as a place for hope, redemption, and reconciliation in honor of those that came before them.
 They created this foundation because they have a love for their region, but must fight to stay there because of the growing violence, unemployment, and isolation that they are experiencing in the South.

 The organization states that their primary goal is to build and maintain an infrastructure that will combat infrastructure that is built for the oppression of their communities, such as environmental degradation and economic oppression.
 They also want to amplify intersectionality and unite people for a common good.
 Other goals are to make people’s whole selves visible by organizing across all margins of race, class, culture, gender, and sexuality, and the development of relationships between people who could and should be allies but may not have the awareness to create an allyship.

+In 2010, Cara Page, a leading healing justice voice, participated in an intergenerational dialogue reflecting on SONG’s legacy and transformation, emphasizing its role in Southern movement-building through a queer and trans lens.

 The organization was asked by the 40th Anniversary Steering Committee for the 1963 March on Washington for Jobs and Freedom to mobilize LGBT participation at the rally.
 They have also accomplished creating the first LGBTQ+ led organizing school across the South, and training racial and economic justice organizations to include homophobia and transphobia in their work.
 They have made such leeway in their original goals that they have now expanded to aid many different programs and contributed to different organizations since their founding 29 years ago.

 Programs

 Southerners on New Ground's programs include community trainings and policy advocacy at the intersection of race, class, culture, gender and sexual identity across the south.
-According to SONG's 2019 End of Year Report, SONG had 429 members and chapters in Richmond, VA, Nashville, TN, Greensboro, NC, Durham, NC, Birmingham, AL, and Atlanta, GA.
+According to SONG's 2019 End of Year Report, SONG had 429 members and chapters in Richmond, VA, Floyd, VA, Nashville, TN, Greensboro, NC, Durham, NC, Birmingham, AL, and Atlanta, GA.
 Across these chapters, SONG offers many training and leadership development programs for their members and community.
 SONG focuses on social justice work and advocacy in their programs.
 SONG partners and supports many other organizations through their Kindred Spirit Organizations and Coalitions.